Agniprobho/computational-geometry/README.md

 # computational-geometry
  Functions in C++ for computational geometry.
-For bookkeeping.
+For bookkeeping purposes.
+If used, please reference.